-It is entirely up to you whether or not you charge people to attend your event, and what you do with the proceeds.
+It is entirely up to you whether or not you charge people to attend your event, and what you do with the proceeds from private and community screenings.
 We would encourage you to charge even a small amount, as this can reimburse you for the cost of the screening.
 You could also put out a bucket for donations, if you have decided not to charge for entry to the screening.

-You could also use the event as a fundraiser for your community group and hold an auction or a raffle as part of the screening, or you could decide to donate any fundraising money to our Going Home Campaign, which we set up to help more children from Snowland School to go home and see their families.
+Or you could decide to donate the fundraising money to our Going Home Campaign, which we set up to help more children from Snowland School to go home and see their families.
 It costs \$2,000 per child for the journey home (this covers travel costs, guide, porters, food, suitable clothing, shoes, bedding and tents for the cold walk home across mountains).
 Every little towards this helps.
+(Please discuss the license for this with us).